mayank-agr/My_Website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research include atomistic simulation of nano-porous materials.
+bio: My research include atomistic simulation of nano-porous materials for separation and catalysis.

 interests:
 - Density Functional Theory